MilosPopov007/Surfs_up/README.md

 * Standard deviation (measure of how dispersed the data is in relation to the mean) for two data sets is almost similar
 * Focusing on 75 % summary statistics data from both data sets we can conclude that temperature disparity between month of  June and the month of  December won't have a negative impact on our business decisions

+To present our data to potential investors, we created a [Climate App](https://github.com/MilosPopov007/Surfs_up/blob/main/app.py) using the Flask application with set out rout for each segment of our analysis: Precipitation, Stations, Monthly Temperature, and Statistics, as well as a welcome route associated with the webpage.

 ### Summary :
 In order to back up our business plan we performed additional  analyses on our data set to get information on precipitation data for the month of June and December.